LeNomDesFleurs/NOI-VCVRACK/README.md

 - Ring modulation
 - One-pole Low-Pass
 - Shroeder reverb

-Redux is a sample and hold being triggered every n sample (n being the value of the redux parameter). it does a sort of sampling frequency reduction.
+Redux is a sample and hold being triggered every n sample (n being the value of the redux parameter). <br>
+It does a sort of sampling frequency reduction, thus folding frequency. <br>
-The cv is attenuverted, the latch quantize the cv for extra digital steppyness. rt60 set the lenght of the reverb, dry/wet set the amount of reverb.
+The CV is attenuverted, the latch quantize the CV (= cut the fractional part) for extra digital steppyness. <br>
+RT60 set the lenght of the reverb, Dry/Wet set the amount of reverb. <br>

+# Have fun !
+Feel free to contact me for any information / bug report !